HeyHeyChicken/Chromium-Auto-Boot/README.md

 ## Features

-- Add your skill features here.
+- Auto boot Chromium on a raspberry.

 <br>
 <br>